randomdrake/journal-down/README.md

 ## How it Works:

+JournalDown is a BASH script that manages creating, timestamp-ing, and opening your journal with a cursor in a convenient location, ready to go.

-1. When you run `journal-down` it will create a file for you in your iCloud storage like this: `/JournalDown/2017/09/2017-09-10.md`
+1. When you run `journal-down` for the first time it will create a file for you in your iCloud storage like this: `/JournalDown/2017/09/2017-09-10.md`
-2. JournalDown will add a header to the file with the current date, and day of the week like: `# September 11th, 2017 - Monday`
+2. JournalDown will add a header to the file with the current date, and day of the week like: `# September 10th, 2017 - Monday`
 3. Additionally, JournalDown will create a subheading with the current time like: `## 08:44 PM`
 4. MacDown will open with the current file and your cursor on a new line ready to type.
 5. Simply `⌘-Q` out of MacDown when you're finished.